joeynmt/joeynmt/README.md

 - resolving issues
 - providing pre-trained models

-Code extending the functionalities beyond the basics will most likely not end up in the master branch, but we're curions to learn what you used Joey NMT for.
+Code extending the functionalities beyond the basics will most likely not end up in the main branch, but we're curions to learn what you used Joey NMT for.

 ## Projects and Extensions
 Here we'll collect projects and repositories that are based on Joey NMT, so you can find inspiration and examples on how to modify and extend the code.